 The Google Chromecast is one of the best gadgets to come out in recent years.
 The low-cost dongle turns any TV into a smart TV, so you can watch YouTube or Netflix on the big screen while controlling it from the smartphone in your hand.

 But that’s not all that it does, there are plenty of other reasons to love Chromecast.
-You can cast any movie, music, or photo from your Mac’s hard drive to the big screen, as well as use it to mirror your iPhone or iPad to your TV.
+You can cast any movie, music, or photo from your Mac’s hard drive to the big screen, use it to mirror your iPhone or iPad to your TV, and can play mobile games on your TV.
 It’s just a matter of knowing which apps and tools can do it.

 What You Will Need